mulesoft-consulting/jwt-module/README.md

 ## Introduction

+JSON Web Token (JWT) is an open standard ([RFC 7519](https://tools.ietf.org/html/rfc7519)) for securely transmitting information between parties as a JSON object.
+This information can be verified and trusted because it is digitally signed.
+When tokens are signed using public/private key pairs, the signature also certifies that only the party holding the private key is the one that signed it.

+To-date, generating a signed JWT has involved writing code, either in DataWeave or Java, that completes the tasks of:

++ Encoding the JSON-formatted header information
++ Encoding the JSON-formatted payload information
++ Constructing the signature by applying a cryptographic algorithm
++ Combining the results into a Base64url encoded final result

-This repository contains a module that extends Mule 4 to simplify the generation of a signed [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token).
+This repository contains a module that extends Mule 4 to simplify this task, and remove the need for coding effort.

-Once incorporated into your Anypoint Studio project, it provides a single "Sign" component which allows for simple configuration.

 ## Deploying to Exchange